Why People Hate Real Estate Agents

 Consumers Hate Agents Because the Business Seems Easy on the Surface

 To sell a home, some people think it means just stick a sign in the yard and post photographs online.
-Those two actions might bring a buyer but they don't necessarily sell a home.
+Those two actions might attract a buyer but they don't necessarily sell a home.
 A lot can happen between signing the contract and closing.
 A smart agent knows how to negotiate and how to handle problems that can pop up such as appraisal issues, home inspection repairs, buyer's lender requirements, buying and selling concurrently, contingency releases and more.
-If the solution to every problem is to throw money from the seller, and the seller is willing, then you might not need an agent, but that is rarely the answer all parties seek.
+If the solution to every problem is for the seller to throw money at it, and the seller is willing, then you might not need an agent, but that is rarely the answer all parties seek.

 The truth is some agents don't earn what they make.
 But many other agents do.
 And it's the money that can originate from one transaction that sometimes sends outsiders into a tailspin.
 They think it's too much.
 But they don't see the fact that most agents do not sell more than 4 homes a year.
 From that income, their broker takes a cut.
 The agents then pay taxes and overhead.
 The leftover amount, the net profit, is not as much as it may appear.
 Often, how much an agent makes is a source of irritation for those who earn less, regardless of status or education.